tenen25/HeisenTesting/README.md

 Since $D^N[V]\cap \Gamma$ is of the order of $\lambda_0^{4N}$, being the size of $D^N[V]\cap \Gamma$, we can see that the program has at least exponential runtime with respect to $N$.
 For this reason, we prefer to work with a sequence of checks of the program, rather than a direct application of the program InclCheck(lamb, N, T_1, T_k) for very large $N$.

 Furthermore, we modify the algorithm given before to יhave a more efficient runtime.
 To minimize checks and since all sets for which we check set inclusions are a unions of intervals with respect to the 'z' coordinate, these sets are saved as  two connsecutive triples corresponding to the edges of the interval.
 They are considered as the 'z'-faces of the sets.
-The set inclusions are checked by whether by inequalities of the 'z'-intervals. ~~Add PDF file explaining change of algorithm for efficiency.~~
+The set inclusions are checked by whether by inequalities of the 'z'-intervals, since the XY component has an explicit description.
+Moreover, searching for the possible $z$-coordinate of $\gamma$, reduces to solving when the the 'z'-intervalsof $xT_1$ are contained in 'z'-intervals of $D^N(\gamma_x) V(N,T_2)$.
+Both these simplifications in this case are further explained in the file _AlgoSimpl.pdf_.  ~~check PDF file explaining change of algorithm for efficiency.~~

 _**Current results from the code:**_